The future of floral shipments

 Large shippers may set up hub spots, requiring wholesalers to do their own pick-ups

-Below is a recent interview done at the with principals from Prime and Armellini explaining the challenges of moving freight in the floral industry:
+Below is a recent interview done with principals from Prime and Armellini, two major shippers, explaining the challenges of moving freight in the floral industry:

 "The line between disorder and order lies in logistics"